RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #726

+Refactored the authentication stuff so I can use the same code for both the twitter and twitch callbacks and do the same other platforms when I add them.
+Just need to refactor the code to use the same batch minus the platform change.

 ## #724, #725

 Got all the initial work done to make Twitter work similarly to Twitch.
 With a